LanYang430/MD_water/README.md

   </output>
 ```

-The input.xml file defines the forces type and their communication address.
-Since the hybrid force field consists of two parts, the EANN neural network and the physical model coded in DMFF.
+The input.xml file defines the forces type and their communication address (i.e., socket file names).
+Since the hybrid force field consists of two parts, the EANN neural network and the physical model coded in DMFF, we define two socket addresses, which the server will listen to and the client will write to.

 ```xml
   <ffsocket name='dmff' mode='unix'>